heymynameisrob/deal-delivers-app/content/posts/2020-school-meals-help-this-october-half-term.md

 **The Goose on the Green** is offering free meals to kids.
 Check out their menu on **[Facebook here](https://www.facebook.com/GooseontheGreenCafe)** .
 Closed on Wednesdays.

+**Betteshanger Welfare Football Club** in Cavell Square will be open FRI, SAT & SUN providing free meals to all children, whether they play football or not just visit the club cafe

 ##### And visit:

 ##### Kent County Council are offering £15 holiday food vouchers, [apply here](https://www.kent.gov.uk/education-and-children/schools/free-school-meals)

 ##### Deal Area Food Bank [ here](https://dealarea.foodbank.org.uk/)